Alaska Department of Natural Resources: Current situation

 Most recently, government and public and political interests in oil and natural gas have become a controversial docket item for the Alaska Department of Natural Resources, in part because of the lucrative nature of the resources but also due to the large quantities of oil located on land managed by the department.
 Pressure from the US Government to produce and extract more US oil and natural gas, thus reducing dependence on foreign resources, has created friction amongst the citizens of Alaska and the Alaska Department of Natural Resources.
 For example, the federal Trump administration of 2017-2020 took several steps to open portions of the Arctic National Wildlife Refuge in Alaska up for oil and gas exploration.
 The refuge comprises 19.3 million acres and the desired parcel of land is approximately 1.6 million acres – home to wildlife such as polar bears, wolves, migratory birds, and the porcupine caribou herd.
 For many years this area has been closed off to oil and natural gas exploration because of some of the effects that intervening in an area such as the Arctic National Wildlife Refuge could have on the land, the ecosystem and the wildlife in the area.
 Grappling with the potential economic advantages and lucrative nature of oil and natural-gas production and doing the right thing for the environment is commonplace for The Alaska Department of Natural Resources.
 This balance is especially difficult considering a 2017 report noting that there are an estimated 640 million barrels of untapped oil and 219 trillion cubic feet of potential natural-gas between the North Slope and Cook Inlet, both of which are managed by the department.

 Resources managed

 Apart from oil and natural-gas resources, Alaska has a wide variety of minerals that have a vast array of uses.
-Alaska ranks among the top 10 areas in the world for the following minerals: coal, copper, lead, coal, zinc, and silver.
+Alaska ranks among the top 10 areas in the world for the following minerals: coal, copper, lead, zinc, and silver.
 Mining and minerals support an extremely lucrative part of the Alaskan economy - managed by the Department of Natural Resources.
 For perspective, in 2016, the Division of Mining, land and water generated $28.4 million through the authorization of state lands and water.
 Once again, the balance between doing what is prudent for the economy and doing justice to the land and resources is a constant balancing act for the Alaska Department of Natural Resources.